 The principal will assign each student to the appropriate classroom and program.
 Any questions or concerns about the assignment should be discussed with the principal.
 When making the following year's placement decision, the final decision rests with the principal.
-Your child is placed in the classroom s/he is in based upon these major factors:
+Teacher requests from parents will NOT be considered during the scheduling process.
+Your child is placed in the classroom they are in based upon these major factors: